ggonnella/fastsubtrees/docs/CLI.md

 In order to generate attribute files, the user has to always provide the following parameters:
 - `tree`: File containing the tree that has to be updated.
-- `attribute`: Name of the attribute
+- `attribute`: Name of the attribute; attribute names are not allowed to contain spaces or commas
 - `attrmod`: Path to a python module that defines a function ``attribute_values()`` which may take arguments (``<attrmod_data>``) and returns pairs ``(element_id, attribute_value)`` for each node to which an